gunderson/beaglebone-io/README.md

 ## The MIT License (MIT)

-Copyright (c) Julian Duque, Alan Yorinks, Brian Cooke 2014
+Copyright (c) Patrick Gunderson 2017

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal